sleepvy/team3bestTeam/README.md

 Organization/Structure:
   - The milestones are in the "Milestones" folder.
   - Everything related to our actual project, like the HTML, CSS, and JS files, are in the "Project" folder.
   - Test cases using the Selenium IDE are in the file "testsFinal.side".
-The Selenium chrome extension is required to view and execute the tests.
+In order to run the test case scripts in GitHub, you need to have the Selenium IDE extension on your browser: https://www.seleniumhq.org/projects/ide/
+ Once opened in browser:
+ Open Project (folder in top-right) > Unit Tests > testsFinal.side To play tests, click play icon at top
+ To view raw scripts: File > Open File > Unit Tests > testsFinal.side